LazurasLong/bard/README.md

 Bard is a tool that will allow you to run your games with ease.

+## Setup
+First, you're going to need to install postgres.

 ## License
 Permission is hereby granted, free of charge, to any person obtaining a copy